 But why is the director of research at Google comparing a notable, harmless, presentation-creating program with a highly dangerous weapon?
 Well, he’s probably been to a few tedious meetings in his time, all made worse by a bad sales presentation that’s lost all its sense.

-A presentation can be a sales rep’s greatest ally when closing a sale, either in client meeting or a sales pitch in front of a handful of potential buyers.
+A presentation can be a sales rep’s greatest ally when closing a sale, either during a client meeting or when pitching in front of a handful of potential buyers.

-However, sales reps are often stuck pitching using sales presentations sent to them by the marketing team, which in more cases than not doesn’t adapt to the needs of their meeting.
+However, sales reps are often stuck pitching using sales presentations sent to them by the marketing team, which more often than not fail to adapt to the needs.

-So here’s some simple tips on creating that killer presentation.
+So here’s some simple tips on creating a killer presentation that you can truly rely on.

 Making a sales presentation that translates into a sale